ANNIZHENG/Annotation-Interface-2/README.md

 Please create a postgresql database beforehand and change the path in server/db_tables.py line 6 the current database path

+And please create the Recording, Recording_Joint_Source, and Source tables first before launching the website

 Headphone Check program link: https://github.com/mcdermottLab/HeadphoneCheck

 You may run the program in your local environment with the following terminal commands (Mac):